dhanvina/mom/docs/quickstart_guide.md

-# MOM Quickstart Guide
+# MinutesAI Quickstart Guide

-Welcome to MOM (Modular Object Management)!
+Welcome to MinutesAI!
 This guide will help new contributors get up and running quickly with local development, testing, and usage.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Local Installation](#local-installation)
 - [Testing](#testing)